Man jailed for hitting autistic 5-year-old boy at Yishun indoor playground

 SINGAPORE: A 28-year-old man who hit a five-year-old autistic boy at an indoor playground in Yishun was on Tuesday (Jun 4) sentenced to a week in jail.

-Soo Wen Jie, a 28-year-old operations supervisor, was at Sunshine Childhood Playland at Northpoint City with his wife and two children, aged 10 months and 20 months, when he hit the boy on Apr 9 last year.
+Soo Wen Jie, an operations supervisor, was at Sunshine Childhood Playland at Northpoint City with his wife and two children, aged 10 months and 20 months, when he hit the boy on Apr 9 last year.

 Footage of the incident, which went viral after the incident, was shown in court on Tuesday.
 The boy was seen trying to take a blue plastic shovel that Soo was holding on to, but Soo refused to let go of it.